Some say…it’s the single greatest musical instrument ever invented.

 - Maple – which is heavier than mahogany, and therefore better-suited to balance with heavier bodies such as those on resonator, archtop, and electric guitars for example.

-In addition to “solid piece” necks, the other common alternative is laminated necks, which are made from from strips of wood glued-together.
+In addition to “solid piece” necks, the other common alternative is laminated necks, which are made from strips of wood glued together.

 Typically, laminated necks are used with cheaper guitars to make use of otherwise useless scrapwood.